MSLilah/puppet-tf2_server/README.md

 These are features I hope to implement sometime in the future.

-* Currently this module only supports four options for your `server.cfg` file.
-However, this file supports a large number of additional options, so the current implementation is fairly restrictive.
-Hopefully, support for additional options will be added in the near future.
 * Add support for 64-bit architectures.
 * Add a custom `map` type.
 This type will allow you to ensure a map is present in your map-list, and will also allow you to manage the contents of the configuration files for particular maps